Forensic Scientist

 How (or where) can I get someone to review an autopsy for mistakes or inconsistencies, if corruption is suspected from the investigative agency that was present, and influential during the examination?

-Asked by Lina almost 6 years ago
+Asked by Lina about 6 years ago

 You would need another forensic pathologist to review the work of the first forensic pathologist.